initpy/go-book/slices.rst

 .. code-block:: go
     :linenos:

-    //instead of lines 16, 17, 18 of the previous source: copy(new_slice, slice) //copy elements from slice to new_slice
+    // Instead of lines 16, 17, 18 of the previous source:
+    copy(new_slice, slice) // Copy elements from slice to new_slice

 You know what?
 Let's write another example and use the ``copy`` function in it.